 Around 800 years ago, the volcano at Quilotoa erupted and collapsed in on itself.
 While not necessarily great news for anyone living in the area back then, the crater lake that formed as a result, has become one of Ecuador and South America’s most beautiful natural wonders.
 The sulfur and minerals in the crater give the water in the Quilotoa crater its gorgeous turquoise color.
 The crater’s elevation at over 11k feet provides stunning panoramas of the area and a birds-eye view over the crater itself.

-Some hikers opt for the multi-day trek known as the Quilotoa loop.
-However, a Quilotoa day trip from Quito allows visitors to hike down partways into the crater.
+Some travelers on a backpacker route through Ecuador opt for the multi-day trek known as the Quilotoa loop.
+A Quilotoa day trip from Quito, though, allows visitors to hike down partways into the crater.
 Alternatively, you can explore around the rim.
 If you hike down into the crater, you can hire a mule for the ride back up.
 Organized tours simplify getting to Quilotoa, as there are no direct buses from Quito.
 Tours also allow time for visits to nearby villages for a glimpse of local life.

 Where do I meet my Quito Tour Bus?